Hi and welcome to the body gestures series. Here we’re gonna talk about 2 sets of gestures:

-Actually, we have many body gestures that either emphasize or cover the genital area of our body.
-These gestures are more frequent in men, because we have a subconscious drive to show females that we are virile and strong, by putting the emphasize on our virile part.
+We have many body gestures that either emphasize or cover the genital area of our body.
+These gestures are more frequent in men because we have a subconscious drive to show females that we are virile and strong, by emphasizing our virile part.

-All these signs are associated with dominance, sexual aggression and little regard for social norms.
-Meaning you will often see these signs in young men trying to establish their social status and reveal their sexual desire.
+All these signs are associated with dominance, sexual aggression, and little regard for social norms.
+This means you will often see these signs in young men trying to establish their social status and reveal their sexual desires.

 When these signs appear in females they send a strong image of disregard for what others may think and a free spirit personality – “I do what I want and get what I want.”

-The opposite body gestures obviously send the opposite message – covering your genitals by holding hands over them sends messages of insecurity and shyness.
-It often appear in times of distress and vulnerability.
+The opposite body gestures send the opposite message – covering your genitals by holding hands over them sends messages of insecurity and shyness.
+It often appears in times of distress and vulnerability.
 Like when we’re being reprimanded.

-This gesture with a combination of the shoulder shrug sends a strong message of innocence.
-Watch Paris Hilton walk out of prison with the good girl look on her (she was obviously instructed to do so):
+This gesture with a combination of the shoulder shrugs sends a strong message of innocence.
+Watch Paris Hilton walk out of prison with the good girl look on her (she was instructed to do so):

-If there is one gesture that can define authority – it’s the hands on hips display – AKA arms akimbo.
+If there is one gesture that can define authority – it’s the hands-on display – AKA arms akimbo.

-In this gesture the message is action, or to be more precise – readiness to action.
-It can be the impatience of a passenger in the waiting line, the anxious wait of the boxer before his fight or the stance of a parent waiting for an answer from his misbehaving child.
+In this gesture the message is action, or to be more precise – action readiness.
+It can be the impatience of a passenger in the waiting line, the anxious wait of the boxer before his fight, or the stance of a parent waiting for an answer from his misbehaving child.

-What happens when a subordinate use this gesture with his superior?
-Obviously it sends a message of defiance, even if it’s not the intention it may very well perceived that way.
+What happens when a subordinate uses this gesture with his superior?
+It sends a message of defiance, even if it’s not the intention it may very well perceived that way.
 The manager might think: “Why does he look so puffed?
-Does he thinks he runs the show here?”
+Does he think he runs the show here?”